NAICS Download

 3 How to Read the Data with R/Python?

-is an amazing format provided by Apache that supports both R and Python without the need for convertion.
+feather is an amazing format provided by Apache that supports both R and Python without the need for conversion.

 library(arrow)